Logo of the website

 We can observe a few important when comparing the fees of Swissquote vs Interactive Brokers.

-- For ETF Leaders, Swissquote is relatively affordable but still twice more expensive than IB.
+• For ETF Leaders, Swissquote is relatively affordable

-- For US shares, Swissquote is much more expensive than IB, more than a hundred times.
+• For US shares, Swissquote is much more expensive than IB, almost a hundred times.

 If you want to buy something in a foreign currency, you must convert from your base currency, from CHF to USD.
 Interactive Brokers will charge you 2 USD per currency conversion.
 Swissquote will charge you 0.95% for each currency conversion.